-Outside vendors, some of whom are sole-source suppliers, provide key components and raw materials used in the manufacture of our products.
+Outside vendors, some of whom are sole source suppliers, provide key components and raw materials used in the manufacture of our products.
 Although we believe that alternative sources for many of these components and raw materials are available, any supply interruption in a limited or sole source component or raw material could harm our ability to manufacture our products until a new source of supply is identified and qualified.
 In addition, an uncorrected defect or supplier's variation in a component or raw material, either unknown to us or incompatible with our manufacturing process, could harm our ability to manufacture products.
 We may not be able to find a sufficient alternative supplier in a reasonable time period, or on commercially reasonable terms, if at all, and our ability to produce and supply our products could be impaired.
 We believe that these factors are most likely to affect the following products that we manufacture:

------------------------------------- Regeneration and Suturable DuraGen(TM) Dural Regeneration Matrix products, and our Absorbable Collagen Sponges; our products made from silicone, such as our neurosurgical shunts and drainage systems and hemodynamic shunts; and many different electronic parts from numerous suppliers, such as our Camino(R), Ventrix(R) and NeuroSensor(TM)lines of intracranial monitors and catheters.
+- our collagen based products, such as the INTEGRA(R) Dermal Regeneration Template and wound dressing products, the DuraGen(R) family of products, and our Absorbable Collagen Sponges; - our products made from silicone, such as our neurosurgical shunts and drainage systems and hemodynamic shunts; and - -- products which use many different electronic parts from numerous suppliers, such as our Camino(R), Ventrix(R) and NeuroSensor(TM) lines of intracranial monitors and catheters.